VerdantFox/blog_posts/posts/0015_async_python/async_python.md

-# Concurrent python programming with async, threading, and multiprocessing
+# Concurrent Python programming with async, threading, and multiprocessing

-tags: python, async, threads, multiprocessing, concurrency, parallelism, web scraping
+tags: Python, async, threads, multiprocessing, concurrency, parallelism, web scraping

 ## Introduction

 01_INTRO_PIC_MEDIA

-One of the best ways to achieve **big** speed improvements in Python code is through concurrency: doing several tasks at the same time.
-In this post, I briefly describe concurrency in python and give some examples for running code concurrently with "async" functions, "threading", and "multiprocessing".
+One of the best ways to achieve **significant** speed improvements in Python code is through concurrency: doing several tasks simultaneously.
+In this post, I briefly describe concurrency in Python and give some examples for running Python code concurrently with "async" functions, "threading," and "multiprocessing."

 ## Defining key terms

+- **Synchronous**: Code that executes in sequence.
+Every statement gets executed one by one.
 - **Concurrency**: _Making progress on_ multiple programming tasks at the same time.
-This does not necessarily mean actively executing multiple lines of code at the same time.
-It often involves sending multiple requests to another executor to work on tasks in parallel and return the results to the main program.
+This does not necessarily mean actively executing multiple lines of code simultaneously.
+It often involves allowing **I/O-bound** work to run in the background while our code runs synchronously in the foreground.
-- **Parallelism**: A form of **concurrency** which _does_ mean executing multiple lines of code at the same time.
+- **Parallelism**: A form of **concurrency** which _does_ mean executing multiple lines of code simultaneously.
 It requires breaking code into smaller chunks and making multiple **CPU cores** execute code simultaneously.
-- **CPU (Central Processing Unit) core**: A CPU core executes code, one instruction at a time.
-Modern computers typically have multiple CPU cores, each able to execute a set of instructions (code) in **parallel** with other CPU cores on the same CPU processor.
+- **CPU (Central Processing Unit) core**: A CPU core executes code one instruction at a time.
+Modern computers typically have multiple CPU cores, each able to execute instructions (code) in **parallel** with other CPU cores on the same CPU processor.
 - **I/O (Input/Output)**: "Work" performed by external services (other than the running Python code).
 Broadly, input refers to "reading" incoming data, while "output" refers to writing outgoing data.
 Examples of I/O include reading/writing to a file or database or sending/receiving network or web requests.
+Processes that involve **I/O** work are said to be **I/O-bound**.
+This is opposed to processes with no (or limited) **I/O** work, which are said to be **CPU-bound**.
 If Python code is structured appropriately, Python code can run multiple I/O-bound tasks **concurrently** in the background, while Python bytecode runs in the foreground.
-Processes that involve **I/O** tasks are said to be **I/O-bound**.
-This is opposed to process that have no (or limited) **I/O** tasks, which are said to be **CPU-bound**.
-- **Thread**: A small unit of code to execute in a process.
+- **Thread**: A small unit of execution in a process.
 A process is the overall running instance of a program, and within that process, multiple threads can execute **concurrently**.
 Each thread represents an independent sequence of instructions that can be scheduled and executed by the operating system.
 In many languages, **threads** can execute code on multiple **CPU cores** at the same time.
 A Python program can spawn many threads, but _only one can ever execute Python code simultaneously_ due to the **GIL**.
 However, while only one thread can _execute Python code_ at once, other threads can "wait" to receive the results of I/O-bound work they had previously kicked off.
 - **GIL (Global Interpreter Lock)**: A python implementation detail.
-The GIL synchronizes access to Python objects by preventing multiple **threads** from executing Python bytecode at once.
-Because of this, Python is optimized to run very fast on one thread, but cannot execute code on multiple threads simultaneously.
-This means Python normally only ever runs on _one_ CPU core, even if the machine it runs on has many cores idle.
+The GIL synchronizes access to Python objects by preventing multiple **threads** from executing Python bytecode simultaneously.
+Because of this, Python is optimized to run very fast on one thread but cannot execute code on multiple threads simultaneously.
+This means Python normally only runs on _one_ CPU core at a time, even if the machine it runs on has many cores idle.
 - **Async/await**: A way to achieve **concurrency** from a single thread in Python.
 It involves running an **event loop** and converting regular Python functions to `async` functions (or coroutines) with the `async` keyword.
-The code then `await`s or pauses execution of the code at key places to allow other coroutines or I/O-bound work to run, resuming work later, once the coroutine or I/O bound task completes.
+The code then awaits or pauses execution of the code at key places to allow other coroutines or I/O-bound work to run, resuming work later once the coroutine or I/O-bound task completes.
-- **event loop**: The **event loop** coordinates asynchronous tasks (or coroutines) in Python (code that uses the `async` and `await` keywords).
-It is responsible for scheduling, pausing, and resuming code execution, ensuring tasks make progress without blocking execution of the entire program.
-In python, only _one_ **event loop** can run per thread.
+- **Event loop**: The **event loop** coordinates asynchronous tasks (or coroutines) in Python (code that uses the `async` and `await` keywords).
+It is responsible for scheduling, pausing, and resuming code execution, ensuring tasks make progress without blocking the execution of the entire program.
+In Python code, only _one_ **event loop** can run per thread.
-- **coroutine**: In Python, a coroutine often refers interchangeably to two related concepts and I will probably use the two interchangably in this article.
+- **Coroutine**: In Python, a coroutine often refers to two related concepts, which I may use interchangeably in this article.
-  1. **coroutine function**: A function defined using the `async def` syntax.
+  1. **Coroutine function**: A function defined using the `async def` syntax.
 The `await` keyword can only be used inside a **coroutine function**.
-  2. **coroutine object**: An object _returned by_ a **coroutine function**.
+  2. **Coroutine object**: An object _returned by_ a **coroutine function**.
 When an `async def` defined **coroutine function** is called (example: `my_coroutine()`), the code inside does not execute immediately.
-Instead it must be awaited with the `await` keyword, at which time the code defined in the `async def` function will execute.
+Instead, it must be awaited with the `await` keyword, at which time the code defined in the **coroutine function** will execute.
 This second definition of **coroutine** is also often called an **awaitable**.

 ## Visual Examples

+Let's further describe the key concurrency paradigms with visual diagrams.

 02_SYNC_DIAGRAM_MEDIA

-With synchronous code, requests are made sequentially, one after the next.
+**1.** 👆 **Synchronous code**: With synchronous code, requests are made sequentially, one after the next.

 03_ASYNC_DIAGRAM_MEDIA

-With `async`/`await` code, we split tasks up to run concurrently.
-We purposefully set `await` steps in our code where we wait for **I/O-bound** work to complete and resume our python code.
-An **event loop** coordinates waiting tasks, resuming our Python code when background **I/O-bound** work completes.
-In this paradigm, all Python code runs on a single thread.
+**2.** 👆 **Async/await code**: With `async`/`await`, all Python code runs on a single thread.
+Tasks run **concurrently** (but not in parallel).
+We set `await` steps in the code where we wait on **I/O-bound** work to complete and other tasks to continue work on the main thread while waiting.
+Many tasks **appear to** execute at the same time because many tasks may wait on **I/O** work at the same time.
+An **event loop** coordinates waiting tasks, resuming Python code when background **I/O-bound** work is completed.

 04_THREADING_DIAGRAM_MEDIA

-With **threaded code**, we split tasks up to run concurrently.
-Unlike with `async`/`await` style code, we do not set specific places to wait for background tasks to complete.
+**3.** 👆 **Threaded code**: With **threaded code**, tasks run concurrently (but not in parallel).
+Unlike with the `async`/`await` style code, we do not set specific places to wait for background tasks to complete.
 Instead, our **CPU coordinates all threads**, alternating which thread executes code at any given time.
-Because of the **GIL**, only one thread can run Python code at a time (on a single CPU core).
-However, many threads can wait on **I/O-bound** work to complete in the background while one active thread runs Python code.
+Because of the **GIL**, only one thread can execute Python code at a time.
+However, many threads can wait on **I/O-bound** work to complete in the background while one active thread executes Python code.
 The CPU alternates the active thread rapidly, sometimes even alternating between the start of one line of Python code and the end of that same line.
-Thus race conditions in **threaded** code are less predictable than in `async`/`await` code.
+Thus, race conditions in **threaded** code are less predictable than in `async`/`await` code.

 05_MULTIPROCESSING_DIAGRAM_MEDIA

-With **multiprocessing** code in Python, we split tasks up to run in **parallel** on multiple CPU cores. **Each** multiprocess task running on a separate core can execute python code **at the same time**.
-This can vastly speed up Python code that does not involve **I/O** work such as math-heavy operations.
-However, muliprocessing involves limitations.
-I won't go into significant detail on those limitations in this article, but they involve a larger startup overhead and limited communication between processes.
+**4.** 👆 **Multiprocessing code**: With **multiprocessing** code in Python, tasks execute in **parallel** on multiple CPU cores **at the same time**. _Each_ multiprocess task runs in a separate, mostly isolated Python process.
+Multiprocessing can vastly speed up Python code that does not involve **I/O** work, such as math-heavy operations.
+However, multiprocessing has limitations.
+There is a significant startup cost for new processes, and communication between processes is limited and relatively slow.

 ## The code

-[The code for this blog article can be found on GitHub here](https://github.com/VerdantFox/async-examples).
+[You can find the code for this blog article on GitHub here](https://github.com/VerdantFox/async-examples).
 The code includes the following folders: `web/`, `cpu_bound/`, and `locks/`.
-Each folder has examples of synchronous code, followed by various examples of code that runs concurrently.
-The code was written for Python 3.11, but most of the code should work as early as Python version 3.7, and should all work for later versions of Python.
+Each folder has examples of synchronous code, followed by various examples of concurrent code.
+I wrote the code with Python 3.11, but most of the code should work as early as Python version 3.7 and for later versions of Python.
 You'll need to install the following packages to follow along with the examples:

 - [beautifulsoup4](https://beautiful-soup-4.readthedocs.io/en/latest/) (for parsing HTML)
 - [rich](https://rich.readthedocs.io/en/latest/introduction.html) (for pretty printing colors)